-David Goldstein is a Partner in the Nonprofit/Tax Exempt/Religious Organizations Practice Group at Certilman Balin Adler & Hyman, LLP, where he concentrates his practice in the area of not-for-profit law.
-Mr. Goldstein represents a range of international, national, regional and local not-for-profit and religious entities across a wide variety of nonprofit sectors.
-He serves on the New York State Bar Association’s Business Law Section Executive Committee, and is the Chair of the Not-for-Profit Corporations Law Committee.
+David Goldstein is the founding Partner of our Nonprofit/Tax Exempt/Religious Organizations Practice Group and is a Partner in our Corporate/Securities Group.
+He represents international, national, regional and local not-for-profit and religious entities across a wide variety of nonprofit sectors.
+He serves on the New York State Bar Association’s Business Law Section Executive Committee, and is the Chairperson of the Not-For-Profit Corporations Law Committee.

-Prior to joining Certilman Balin, Mr. Goldstein was a partner in the New York City office of Sonnenschein Nath & Rosenthal LLP, where his practice included general corporate and securities law, equipment leasing, private label programs, securitizations and outside general counsel services.
-In addition to his domestic practice, Mr. Goldstein has extensive international experience, working closely with clients and local counsel in 35 countries across Europe, Asia, Latin America and Africa.
+Prior to joining Certilman Balin, he was a partner at a Manhattan law firm where he practiced general corporate and securities law.
+He also gained extensive international experience, working with clients and local counsel in 35 countries across Europe, Asia, Latin America and Africa.

-Mr. Goldstein earned a Bachelor of Arts in Labor Studies from the State University of New York at Old Westbury in 1992, and a Juris Doctor from Fordham Law School in 1995, cum laude, top 10% of his class.
-At Fordham, he was a member of the International Law Journal, and was honored with the Archibald R. Murray Public Service Award.
-He is admitted to practice in New York.
+Mr. Goldstein graduated cum laude and in the top 10% of his class at Fordham Law School.
+He earned his Bachelor of Arts in Labor Studies from the State University of New York at Old Westbury.
+At Fordham, he was a member of the International Law Journal and was honored with the Archibald R. Murray Public Service Award.
+He is admitted to practice in the State of New York.